Get instant quote

 Increase the thickness of thin walls to reduce machining time.

-Unless weight is a major concern, manufacture thick solid sections because they are more stable and less expensive to machine.
-To avoid deformation or fractures when machining a thin wall, use multiple passes at low cutting depths.
-Thin features are also highly prone to vibrations, so machining them accurately is challenging and increases machining time considerably.
+Unless weight is a primary concern, thicker solid sections are more stable and less expensive to machine.
+When thin walls are required, multiple passes at low cutting depths are used to reduce deformation or fracture.
+Thin features are also prone to vibration, which makes accurate machining challenging and increases machining time.

 To minimize cost:

-Good to know: The minimum wall thickness that can be achieved for metals is 0.5mm.
-For plastics, it is 1mm.
-Assess the machinability of such features case by case.
+Good to know: Minimum achievable wall thickness is about 0.5 mm for metals and 1.0 mm for plastics.
+Evaluate the machinability of these features case by case.

 4. Limit the length of threads